joaquincasares/python-bashcomplete/README.md

 `<filename>.bash_complete` in your current folder using the filename of the executing program.

-If you wish to constrain the autocomplete words to what has been defined,
+If you wish to constrain the autocomplete words to only what has been defined,
 use:

     bashcomplete.BashComplete(test, constrain=True)

+If you wish to create a .bash_complete file with another name use:

+    bashcomplete.BashComplete(test, filename='myprogram.py', output_filename='myprogram_py_cloudversion')

 # Usage